Fire of Manisa

 The Fire of Manisa (Manisa yangını) refers to the burning of the city of Manisa, present-day Turkey, which started on the night of Tuesday, 5 September 1922 and continued until 8 September.
-The fire was started and organized by the retreating Hellenic Army during the Greco-Turkish War of 1919-1922, and as a result 90 percent of the buildings in the town were destroyed.
-The number of victims in the town and adjacent region was estimated to be several thousand by US Consul James Loder Park.
-Turkish sources say that 4,355 people died in the town of Manisa.
+The fire was ignited by parts of the retreating Hellenic Army during the Greco-Turkish War of 1919-1922, and as a result 90 percent of the buildings in the town were destroyed.
+Turkish government sources said that 2,000 people died, but later inflated the number to 4,355 people.

 Background

 A view of Manisa before the fire.
 Photograph taken from the south in northerly direction and showing the area around the Cami-i Kebir neighborhood with the Sultan and Muradiye imperial Ottoman mosques in front.
 A small area around these mosques were saved from the fire.

 Manisa is a historic town in Western Anatolia beneath the north side of Mount Sipylus that became part of the Ottoman Empire in the 15th century.
 During Ottoman rule, the town was governed by several princes (called Şehzade) and so is also known as a "town of the princes" (Şehzadeler şehri).
 Many examples of Ottoman architecture were built over the next few centuries, such as the Muradiye Mosque, designed by the famous architect Mimar Sinan in 1586, and built for Murad III who was a governor of the town.

 By the 19th century, Manisa was among the largest towns in the Aegean region of Anatolia, and its population before the fire is estimated to have been between 35,000 and 50,000.
 Manisa had a religiously and ethnically diverse population made up of Muslims, Christians and Jews but Turkish Muslims were the largest group.
 During the 19th century, there was an increase in other groups, most notably Greeks.
 In 1865 the population was estimated by the British at 40,000 with minorities of 5,000 Greeks, 2,000 Armenians and 2,000 Jews.
 In 1898 the population was estimated by the Ottoman linguist Sami Bey at 36,252 of which 21,000 were Muslims, 10,400 Greeks, and 2,000 Armenians.

 After World War I, Greece, supported by the Allied Powers, decided that the area known as the "Smyrna territory" would be occupied and could later be incorporated into Greece.
 In accordance with this plan, Greek forces (with Allied support) landed in Smyrna on 15 May 1919 and the town was occupied on 26 May without armed opposition.
-During the Greek Occupation, which lasted more than three years, there were complaints by the local Turks of bad treatment.
-During the Greco-Turkish War that followed the Greek invasion, atrocities were committed by both Turks and Greeks.
+During the Greek Occupation, which lasted more than three years, there were alleged complaints by the local Turks of alleged bad treatment.
+Nevertheless, official Greek policy was to punish perpetrators of crimes and the occupation before the Greek retreat generally went well.
+In an incident, the Greek Orthodox archbishop's representative in Manisa apologized to the mutasarrıf of the city on behalf of the Greek community for the insulting treatment of him by a Greek officer.